 Eventually the other team showed up and they decided that since it was getting later in the afternoon already they would also stop here.
 On hindsight they definitely should have gone for another 2 hours in order to have realistic chances at more than one day trip to the northern peaks of the icefield.
 If you are heading up to climb any of the twins or the Stutfield peaks you should try to camp as close to North Twin as humanly possible.
 It will make your summit day(s) much easier and give you more time to get up and down before dark.
 It may look like you’re close once you’re on the west flank of Kitchener but you’re a LOT further than you think – and even worse, it’s not flat terrain between you and North Twin either…

-After enjoying a glorious sunset we turned in for the night – nice and warm in our shelters (dug-in BD Mega-lights) and sleeping bags.
+After enjoying a glorious sunset we turned in for the night – nice and warm in our shelters and winter rated sleeping bags.

 We woke up at around 05:00 on Saturday, ready to climb our last two northern icefields peaks, West and South Twin.
 It was a pretty cold morning, which made getting out of the warm sleeping bag pretty difficult but made us confident in the travel conditions and in the east face of West Twin – a severe avalanche slope.

 The ski to North Twin took more energy than most of us were expecting.
 It was exhausting or anything, but it’s still over 6km and at least a couple hundred meters of height gain / loss before you’re finally looking up at the actual ascent slope on North Twin’s south shoulder.
 More than one member of our party mentioned how camping closer would be nice “next time”.